tauheri/tauheri.github.io/_pages/about.md

 <span style="color:blue">About me</span>
 ======
 Hey there!
-I'm Masoumeh, though most know me as Termeh.
+I'm Masoumeh, though most know me as <span style="color:red">Termeh</span>.
 I'm a guy who's embarked on a journey fueled by curiosity and a desire for exploration.
 Coding is my ultimate passion, and I'm always up for challenging myself and delving into new experiences.
 Outside of that, I love immersing myself in music; specifically, I'm a big fan of rap and rock.
 Connecting with new people and making friends is something I thrive on, so feel free to reach out if you're up for a chat!

 <span style="color:blue">Work and Study</span>
 ======